 This plan requires you to pay small copayments when you receive certain services, such as $20 at the doctors and $50 for an emergency visit.
 However, if you visit one of your local urgent care facilities, you won’t have any co-pays.

 This particular plan doesn’t cover the excess charges.
 However, in Connecticut, New York, Ohio, Massachusetts, Minnesota, Vermont, Rhode Island, and Pennsylvania, Part B excess charges are prohibited.

 If you’re comfortable with paying a few copayments in exchange for a lower premium, this could be the plan for you.

 The Secret to a Lower Medigap Premium

-When you first become eligible for Medicare, you become eligible for Guaranteed Issue.
-With Guaranteed Issue rights, you get the best premium and you’re not charged based on health conditions.
+When you first become eligible for Medicare, you qualify for a Guaranteed Issue.
+With Guaranteed Issue rights, you get the best premium, and you’re not charged based on health conditions.

 Each company has a different rating method, by working with a Medicare expert, you’ll increase your chances of qualifying for a new policy.

 Compare Rates Online for the Top 2020 Medigap Plans

 Regardless if you’re newly or non-newly eligible, you can easily compare plans and rates by filling out our online rate form or by giving us a call.
 We’ll help you compare the top insurance carriers in your area.